Zoning Code for CMX-2 Districts

 Group Day Care is defined as “The provision of care in a facility that is not the day care provider’s primary residence for up to 12 children or 12 adults who are not relatives of the provider.”

-Day Care Center requires a special exception.
+Day Care Center requires a use registration permit.

 Day Care Center is defined as “The provision of care in a facility that is not the day care provider’s primary residence for 13 or more adults or 13 or more children who are not relatives of the provider.”